fboldt/bearing-fault-diagnosis/README.md

 To ensure a consistent and reproducible environment for running the experiment, we recommend using Docker.
 Follow the steps below to build and run the Docker container.

+Please ensure that Docker is installed on your machine as a prerequisite before proceeding with the steps below.

 **1. Build the Docker Image**

 First, navigate to the root directory of the project where the Dockerfile is located.
 Then, build the Docker image using the following command: